How do you succeed in a Ph.D. program?

 Ideas for Making your Ph.D.
 Program Easier

 1. Choose the program that is right for you.
 The first step is choosing which program you should to attend.
-The articles on selecting the right program and Am I ready for a PhD Program?
-And, which program is right for me? provide a number of important ideas to consider when you begin deciding which Ph.D. programs to apply for.
+The article on selecting the right program provides a number of important ideas to consider when you begin deciding which Ph.D. programs to apply for.
 I will add, however, one important factor that I think is missing: Make your decision a matter of prayer.
 Your choice will have important ramifications for you and your family, so you should get a confirmation that your logical choice is what the Lord wants for you.
 You will have far fewer problems if you start out in a place the Lord has prepared for you, than if you start somewhere else.

 2. Study, study, study.
 Many of us finish up the BYU Ph.D. prep track feeling pretty good about what we have learned.
 Because of that extra training, it is easy to go into your first set of classes thinking that you already know the material and can coast a little bit as you get started.
 Unfortunately, that’s not the case.
 The classes at BYU are undergraduate or master’s level classes; they aren’t at the same level as what you are about to go through.
 That’s not to imply that they aren’t useful or that they won’t provide you with a good foundation for what you are about to learn, but they are not substitutes for the classes you are about to take.
 Your program is going to be challenging and rigorous, and you need to hit the ground running.
 Make it a habit to study right from the very beginning, and you’ll be much better off as you go through that first semester, and certainly as you move on from there.